 This step is very important and can be easily overlooked.
 It is likely that your hot water tank is completely full when you go to store it.
 To avoid a costly repair, you will need to drain the water.
 To do this you will open the hot water tank cover on the outside of the RV and unscrew the drain plug that is located on the bottom.
 Once the water is drained I recommend lightly screwing the plug back in to avoid misplacing it over the winter months.

 3. Drain your water reservoir

-Prior to running the antifreeze through your system it is important to drain your fresh water reservoir in the RV.
-You will need access to the pump on the tank side of the line so without it emptied you will make a big mess!
+Prior to running the antifreeze through your water system, it is important that you drain your fresh water reservoir in the RV.
+You will need access to the pump on the tank side of the line so without it being emptied, you will make a big mess!

 4. Anti-Freeze Time!

 Once you have emptied the fresh water and bypassed your hot water tank you are ready to run the anti-freeze through your line.
 This is the lovely pink stuff that you can pick up at your local Canadian Tire, Walmart or RV parts store.
 To do this you will need to have access to the pump on the fresh tank side of it.
 I have installed a permanent winterizing line which makes life a little easier.
 If not, no worries, simply unscrew the fresh water line that connects to the water pump.